sroccaserra/learning-megadrive/README.md

     make CPU=m68k SYNTAX=mot

-Now you need to have the `vasmm68k_mot` executable in your path somehow, see how it's done on your OS / shell.
+Now you need to have the `vasmm68k_mot` executable in your path somehow, see how it's done depending on your OS / shell.

 ## Build the rom.bin file